QuentinRa/blog.quentinra.dev/info/ocaml/basic/exercises.md

 ## Exercise 1

-Write a function returning true is a number is pair, false else.
+Write a function returning true is a number is pairwise, false else.

 ```ocaml
 val is_pair : float -> bool